Al1Abdullah/AutoML/README.md

 *   **Python:** Core programming language.
 *   **HTML, CSS, JavaScript:** For the frontend development.
 *   **Git:** Version control.
-*   **Groq API:** For AI-powered functionalities (e.g., SQL assistant).
+*   **Groq API:** For AI-powered functionalities (e.g., data assistant).
 *   **CatBoost:** (Implied by `catboost_info`) A machine learning library.

 ## Future Enhancements (Autonomous System Potential)

-The architecture of this project, particularly the RAG-based AI SQL Assistant, lays the groundwork for developing more autonomous capabilities.
+The architecture of this project, particularly the RAG-based AI Data Assistant, lays the groundwork for developing more autonomous capabilities.
 Future enhancements could involve integrating more complex decision-making processes, self-correction mechanisms, and broader task automation, moving towards a more fully autonomous AutoML system.

 ## Contributing